catalinii/minisatip/README.txt

 		-d specify the device id (in case there are multiple SAT>IP servers in the network) -w http_server[:port]: specify the host and the port where the xml file can be downloaded from -x port: port for listening on http
-		-s force to get signal from the DVB hardware every 200ms (use with care, only when needed) -a x:y:z simulate x DVB-S2, y DVB-T2 and z DVB-C adapters on this box (0 means autodetect) -m xx: simulate xx as local mac address, generates UUID based on mac
+		-y rtsp_port: port for listening for rtsp requests (default: 445) -s force to get signal from the DVB hardware every 200ms (use with care, only when needed) -a x:y:z simulate x DVB-S2, y DVB-T2 and z DVB-C adapters on this box (0 means autodetect) -m xx: simulate xx as local mac address, generates UUID based on mac